CMIS-Lab/Paper-list-Adversarial-Patch/README.md

-# 🛡️ Backdoor Defense Papers Collection
+# 🛡️ Adversarial Patch Papers Collection

 > 📚 **A comprehensive collection of research papers on backdoor defenses in machine learning.**
 > 🎓 **Maintained by**: Dr. [Your Name] | [Your Affiliation] | [Your Email/Website]